 What is CAD?
-Computer-aided Design is a software used by engineers, drafters, architects and artists to create technical illustration or precision drawing.
+Computer-aided Design is software used by engineers, drafters, architects and artists to create a technical illustration or precision drawing.
 In other words, it is used to create 2D drawings or 3D models.
 Engineering drawings require the use of graphical symbols such as points, lines, curves, shapes and planes and CAD gives a detailed description of any component in a graphical form.
 Continue reading to get some essential information associated with this emerging technology.

 This Blog Includes:

 Here is a list of common designs and drawings that can be made using CAD software:

 - Floor Plans: These are scaled diagrams that help to visualize the footprint of the home, building or other structures.